-Dez OsburnADA/504 Compliance Coordinator 20807 Gulf Freeway, Webster, TX 77598 (832) 632-2333 dex@pmtshouston.com When a future professional informs a staff member that the future professional has a disability, or needs accommodations or assistance due to a disability, the staff member will refer the future professional to The School's ADA/504 Compliance Coordinator.
+Jocelyn Campos ADA/504 Compliance Coordinator 20807 Gulf Freeway, Webster, TX 77598 (832) 632-2333 jocelync@pmtshouston.com When a future professional informs a staff member that the future professional has a disability, or needs accommodations or assistance due to a disability, the staff member will refer the future professional to The School's ADA/504 Compliance Coordinator.
 Learning Leaders should not honor requests for accommodations that have not been approved by the ADA/504 Compliance Coordinator ("the Coordinator").